ellabuysse/RecipeMatchApp/README.md

 * Login/Sign up
     * User can login into existing account
     * User can sign up for new account
+    * User can login with Facebook account

 * Stream
-    * User can view a stream of recipes
+    * User can view an endless stream of recipes
     * User can swipe right to like a recipe
     * User can swipe left to discard a recipe/move to the next one
-    * User can swipe up to view details of recipe and favorite
+    * User can tap on a recipe to view details and favorite
-    * User can select meal category
+    * User can double tap to like

 * Detail
     * User can view recipe title, ingredients, instructions, and photo